Here's what we'll cover

 These symptoms are usually short-lived and related to physical changes such as lower food intake, dehydration, or blood sugar shifts rather than direct drug effects.
 Knowing what to expect and how to adjust makes a big difference for patients on these medications.

-The body adapts quickly to GLP-1 therapy, a common approach for weight management and type 2 diabetes.
+The body adapts quickly to GLP-1 therapy.
 During this period, several changes can trigger anxious sensations even when true anxiety is not present.
+Common causes include:

-• lower calorie intake (often part of a diet for weight loss) leading to fatigue or irritability
+- Lower calorie intake leading to fatigue or irritability

-• blood sugar fluctuations, especially in patients using insulin or sulfonylureas for diabetes management
+- Blood sugar fluctuations, especially in patients using insulin or sulfonylureas

 Most patients find these sensations fade once hydration, nutrition, and drug dosing stabilize.